tilt-dev/tilt.build/docs/example_go.md

 What's taking up so much time?
 The logs show that when we make the change to a file, we:

 1) Copy the source files to the image.

 2) Download the `gorilla/mux` dependency.

-3) Re-compile the Go binary from scratch.
+3) Compile the Go binary from scratch.

 But the Go team has done a lot of work to make caching dependencies and incremental compiles fast.
 How can we better use the Go tools how they're meant